Carmelo Betancourt

-Carmelo Betancourt Carbonell (born February 28, 1993) is a Puerto Rican-American basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+Carmelo Betancourt Carbonell (born February 28, 1993) is a Puerto Rican-American basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).Player of the year (2007) of the Federation of Basketball of Puerto Rico.
 He has earlier played for the Gallitos de Rio Piedras of the Liga Atlética Interuniversitaria (LAI), and the Akron Zips during his college basketball career.

 High school career

 Betancourt attended Colegio Adianez where he helped his team win the 2009 McDonald High School Tournament.
 He finished his junior season averaging 12.3 points, 8.6 assists and 2.0 steals per game.
 He graduated from Montrose Christian School where he was two-year starter.
 He helped Montrose Christian School to a 24–1 record and a victory over Oak Hill Academy in the 2011 ESPN Rise National High School Champion game averaging 8.0 points, 6.7 assists and 2.3 steals per game as a senior.
 Betancourt participated on the 2011 Nike Global Challenge.
 Betancourt was the first Puerto Rican born and raised to appear in the 2011 Jordan Brand Classic in which he recorded 14 points, 5 assists, 4 rebounds and 2 steal to help the white team to victory.